Thermally conductive plastic – How innovative PlastFormance technology can replace metal

 Typical aluminum alloys for heat sinks achieve thermal conductivities of about 140 W/mK.
 While unfilled plastics have thermal conductivities of 0.2 W/mK, a thermally conductive plastic from PlastFormance is in the range between 3 and 15 W/mK.

-Figure 6: Contact temperature as a function of the heat sink thermal conductivity (based on [1])
+Figure 6: Course of the contact temperature as a function of the heat sink thermal conductivity (based on [1])

-This circumstance may seem technologically disadvantageous, but from a thermal conductivity of about 10 W/mK, only small temperature reductions can be observed (cf. [1], see Figure 6).
+This may be technologically disadvantageous, however, from a thermal conductivity of approximately 10 W/mK only slight temperature reductions can be observed (cf. [1], see Figure 6).

-On the one hand, this is because heat sink geometry and convection are not enough, to dissipate the heat efficiently.
-On the other hand, the electrically insulating thermal interface materials (TIM) with their very low thermal conductivities (0.5 - 1.5 W/mK) are also a limiting factor.
+This is partly due to the fact that the heatsink geometry and convection are insufficient to dissipate the heat efficiently.
+On the other hand, the electrically insulating thermal interface materials (TIMs) with their very low thermal conductivities (0.5 – 1.5 W/mK) also represent a limiting factor.

 Conclusion

-The current use of aluminum as a material for heat sinks does not exploit the full potential in terms of thermal management of electronic components.
-A thermally conductive plastic based on PlastFormance technology, offers numerous advantages, which are resulting in increased heat dissipation efficiency.
+The current use of aluminum as a material for heat sinks does not fully exploit its potential in terms of thermal management of electronic components.
+A thermally conductive plastic based on PlastFormance technology offers a number of advantages that translate into increased heat dissipation efficiency.
 These include:

 Combination of electrical insulation and thermal conductivity in one material

-Simplification in manufacturing, due to elimination of post-processing procedures
+Simplification of the manufacturing process through the elimination of post-processing procedures

 Cost savings in the overall system